 - 1. All spaces within the public realm, whether on streets or within parks/open space, should be designed to facilitate safe and inviting static and active use. - 2.
 Barrier-free access design considerations should be seamlessly incorporated into the overall public realm. - 3.
-Features encouraging play as well as public art should be plentifully distributed across the MTSA particularly in the public realm, instilling a sense of wonder, culture and discovery throughout. - 4.
+Features encouraging play as well as public art should be plentifully distributed across the M.T.S.A. particularly in the public realm, instilling a sense of wonder, culture and discovery throughout. - 4.
 Open spaces and streets, whether in public or in publicly accessible private spaces, should create inviting places of rest and gathering in socially and environmentally strategic locations. - 5.
 Bike and scooter parking areas should not restrict the pedestrian through space. - 6.
-At instances (new or existing) where blank portions of walls are visible from publicly accessible places, public art murals or other means of visual interest should be considered, creating cultural amenity in an otherwise empty space.
+At instances (new or existing) where blank portions of walls are visible from publicly accessible places, public art murals or other means of visual interest should be considered, creating cultural amenity in an otherwise empty space. - 7.
+Public art should consider opportunities for informational or artistic installations that celebrate Indigenous culture and history.